• Skip to main content

 Angela

-For the juiciest cast iron chicken breast, this easy recipe will become your go-to weeknight dinner.
+For the juiciest chicken breast cooked in a cast iron skillet, this easy recipe will become your go-to weeknight dinner.
 In just a few simple steps you will learn how to make seasoned boneless skinless chicken breasts in a cast iron skillet.
-This simple recipe creates a flavorful pan-seared crust on the outside & is juicy & tender inside.
+This simple recipe creates a flavorful pan-seared crust on the outside & is moist & tender inside.

 Course Main Course